mas-cli/mas/README.md

 mdfind 'kMDItemAppStoreAdamID == <adam-id>'
 ```

-If any of Mac App Store apps are not indexed, the MDS can be enabled/rebuilt for all file system volumes:
+If any App Store apps are not indexed, the MDS can be enabled/rebuilt for all file system volumes:

 ```shell
 sudo mdutil -Eai on